Völsunga saga: Contents

-Volsung's ancestors
+Vǫlsung's ancestors

-The Völsunga saga begins with Sigi, the ancestor of the Völsung lineage, and Skaði.
+The Vǫlsunga saga begins with Sigi, the ancestor of the Vǫlsung lineage, and Skaði.
 Sigi was more important since he was richer and more powerful and was said to be a son of Odin.
 In the saga, Skaði owns a thrall named Breði whom Sigi takes on a hunting trip all day and evening.
 When they compare their skills, Breði's outshine Sigi's.
 Enraged, Sigi murders Breði and hides his body in a snowdrift.
 When Sigi returns, he lies to Skaði that Breði rode away into the forest.
 But Skaði, suspecting something amiss, goes off with his men in search of Breði and discovers his body in the snowdrift.
 Skaði declares the drift "Breði's drift", and soon every large drift comes to be called "Breði's drift" in his honor.
 Skaði casts Sigi out, leaving him "a wolf in hallowed places".

 After much adventuring, Odin leads Sigi to a land where some longships lay.
 He and his troops (that his unnamed father gave him) take up raiding.
 Sigi becomes a successful raider and warlord before seizing a kingdom called Hunaland to rule.
 His wife's brothers eventually become envious of Sigi's power and wealth and raise an army against him.
 In the following battle, Sigi is killed and his enemies take over the kingdom.
 Later, Sigi's son Rerir avenges his father's death, killing his uncles and taking his father's throne.
 However, he and his wife have no heir, so they turn to Odin and Frigg to pray for one.
 In response, Odin and Frigg send one of their wish maidens to take the form of a crow and place a magical apple on Rerir's lap.
 When Rerir shares it with the queen, she conceives and endures an extraordinarily long pregnancy.
 While awaiting the birth of his heir, Rerir goes on a campaign to pacify the land, but he catches sick and dies before returning.
 Since the queen knows that she has not long left before the pregnancy kills her, she orders her baby to be cut from her.
-She dies in the process, but the male child survives and is named Völsung.
+She dies in the process, but the male child survives and is named Vǫlsung.